Graeme Webb Art

 This blog is an eclectic mix of creative endeavours, theoretical writings and articles that I have found interesting over the years.
 The trouble was I could never find them when I wanted them, this blog is an effort to keep them all in one place and to share them if anyone is interested.
 Along the way I'll be looking at new stuff that catches my eye and the occasional interview with a mate or two.

-My work explores the relationship between color, texture, and form, embracing both spontaneity and structure.
+My work explores the relationship between colour, texture, and form, embracing both spontaneity and structure.
 I approach painting as a process of discovery, allowing each composition to evolve through layering, mark-making, and experimentation.
-Rather than depicting specific subjects, I aim to evoke emotions, moods, and fleeting impressions, leaving space for the viewer’s interpretation.- Graeme Webb.
+Rather than depicting specific subjects, I aim to evoke emotions, moods, and fleeting impressions, leaving space for the viewer’s interpretation.

 Shadow & Storm: The Enduring Allure of Payne’s Grey